Your guide to securing mobile home loans

 Mobile home financing on privately-owned land

-If you’re seeking a mobile home mortgage for a home on land you own, you may have more financing options available.
+If you’re seeking banks that finance mobile homes with land, you may have more options available.
 Lenders may be more willing to finance the home as real estate if it is permanently affixed to a foundation on your property.

 However, if the home is on leased land or in a mobile home park, your financing options may be more limited.